-Inverse psoriasis is a form of psoriasis that occurs in skin folds, such as in the armpits and under the breasts.
-It is an immune-mediated inflammatory skin condition that causes itchy, scaly plaques to appear.
-In skin folds, they may appear shiny.
+Inverse psoriasis is an immune-mediated inflammatory skin condition that occurs in skin folds, such as in the armpits and under the breasts.
+It causes itchy, scaly plaques to appear.
+They may also appear shiny.

 The location and appearance of these lesions tend to set inverse psoriasis apart from other types of psoriasis.
 People may find lesions occur in skin folds of the body, including, but not limited to, the groin, armpits, under the breasts, and the abdomen.

 Inverse psoriasis affects 21–30% of people with psoriasis.
 It is also more common in people with deep skin folds.

 This article explores the symptoms of inverse psoriasis and the similarities with other conditions.
 It also looks at treatments, causes, home care tips, prevention, and when to consult a doctor.